nips2021-no7438/Quntized_Learning_nips2021/README.md

 - You should specify the name of network, the network spec. and data set.
 - If there exists an error file in the same folder, it plots the trend of error.

-To evaluate my model on ImageNet, run:
+To evaluate my model on ResNet, run:
 ~~~
 python torch_testNN.py -d CIFAR10 -n ResNet -ng 1 -e error_ResNetAdam15.pickle -m torch_nn02ResNetAdam.pt
 ~~~